gbv/beaconspec/beacon.md

 A BEACON link dump is an annotated set of links with identical link type.
 The default link type is the URI `http://www.w3.org/2000/01/rdf-schema#seeAlso`.
-In the common case, all source IRIs, or all target URIs, or both respectively begin with a common prefix that is used for abbreviation.

 # Meta fields